TechMap-io/dev.scraper.techmap.io/README.md

 2020-09-11 14:23:39.633 INFO  Main                       - End of scraping 2 jobs of source stepstone_nl
 2020-09-11 14:23:39.634 INFO  Main                       - Finnished run with args: [scrape, Stepstone, 1]
 ```
-NOTE: Please note that the scraped data is printed directly to stdout - to view it in a more readable way
+> TIP: Please note that the scraped data is printed directly to stdout - to view it in a more readable way
 you can switch on `toPrettyString()` in the method `AWebScraper.crossreferenceAndSaveData()` or copy the
 lines and use the website http://jsonviewer.stack.hu/

 ### To execute in IntelliJ IDEA:
 Install the plugins for Gradle and Groovy - the IntelliJ IDEA Community Edition is sufficient (you do not need
 to have the Ultimate edition).
 Add a "Gradle Task" to the Execution configuration
-(Menu "Run" --> "Edit configurations...") and set the task to `run --args=scrape,Stepstone,2`.
+(Menu "Run" --> "Edit configurations...") and set the task to `run --args=scrape,StepstoneJobs,2`.
 You should be able to run or debug the system from the menu.

 ### To execute with docker
 Install docker on your system and run the following commands in the directory with the Dockerfile:
 * `docker build -t tss_test .` to build the docker image
-* `docker run tss_test:latest scrape Stepstone 2` to run the docker image
+* `docker run tss_test:latest scrape StepstoneJobs 2` to run the docker image